BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 ![image](https://user-images.githubusercontent.com/69454747/146632007-7f8196cd-4522-4530-a6e7-f007b9a43c16.png)

-4. Open a place in Roblox Studio and insert the folder in `RobloxLuauGlobalVariableFetcher.rbxmx` to the `ServerScriptService`.
+4. Open a place in Roblox Studio and insert the folder named `RobloxLuauGlobalVariableFetcher` in `RobloxLuauGlobalVariableFetcher.rbxmx` to the `ServerScriptService`.

 ![image](https://user-images.githubusercontent.com/69454747/146632076-4629b3e0-22b2-4189-8658-6489be5c594d.png)